erossiter/catSurv/catSurv/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-There was 1 NOTE:

-* checking R code for possible problems ...
-NOTE
-  File ‘catSurv/R/onLoad.R’:
-    .onLoad calls:
-      packageStartupMessage(msg)
+There were 2 NOTES:

+1. New submission.

-  See section ‘Good practice’ in '?.onAttach'.
+2. File ‘catSurv/R/onLoad.R’: .onLoad calls: packageStartupMessage(msg) See section ‘Good practice’ in '?.onAttach'.

-  Consulted and complied with '?.onAttach'.
+    * Consulted and complied with '?.onAttach'.

 ## Downstream dependencies
 I have also run R CMD check on downstream dependencies of catSurv.